akhinos/cf4k8s-networking/README.md

 ### How egress is forwarded from the app container

 In contrast to bosh-deployed CF, there is no NAT gateway in cf-for-k8s.
 Instead, k8s handles NAT.
-Gardener-managed k8s clusters have private node IPs and create NAT gateways to perform address translation.
+E.g., [Gardener](https://gardener.cloud/)-managed k8s clusters have private node IPs and create NAT gateways to perform address translation.
 How these gateways are implemented depends on the respective infrastructure provider, e.g. the [`Cloud NAT Gateway`](https://cloud.google.com/nat/docs/overview) on GCP is purely software-defined.
 Since there is no Istio egress-gateway in cf-for-k8s as well, egress traffic from an app is routed through the sidecar and then to its destination outside the cluster using the infrastructure-specific NAT solution.

 The `istio-init` initContainer configures IP tables in such a way that all outgoing traffic is routed to port `15001`.
 There is a listener on this port that has `useOriginalDst` set to true which means it hands the request over to the listener that best matches the original destination of the request.
 If it can’t find any matching virtual listeners it sends the request to the `PassthroughCluster` which connects to the destination directly.
 For any address, where there is no special Istio config, e.g. for google.com:443, the `PassthroughCluster` is used.